In which I lecture.

 “Unconscious spending habits”?
 Like you’re somehow not aware your outgo is higher than your income?
 “Messy money practices”?
 How is being poor in a rich society a messy money practice?
 Don’t spend any money for a whole day!
 Fuck you, person who wrote this article who has obviously never been broke a day in her life.
 Poor people tend to have to buy every day, because they can’t afford to purchase in bulk.

 When you’re living hand-to-mouth, you tend to buy food and gas daily, in small increments, with the ten bucks you have to your name.
 You can’t go buy $150 worth of sensible groceries to last you for the next three weeks of frugal meal-planning, because you don’t have $150.
+You can’t cross town and fill your tank at the one gas station with the lowest prices, because you don’t have enough gas to get over there, in the first place, and even if you did, you have to eat so you couldn’t even buy a quarter tank anyway.

 These sorts of articles about debt, about writing it all down in excruciating detail, living cash-only, really getting a handle on it… they’re all bullshit.
 You fuckheads have literally no idea what you’re talking about.